colonelsammy/octopress/source/_posts/2013-10-09-compile-time-fizzbuzz-without-boost.markdown

 # Selecting Fizz #

-if_c is a fairly simple type selection template that works by specializing for one value of the condition:
+We need to select a different type (`Fizz`) if the number is divisible by 3.
+This calculation is a compile time constant for each template instantiation, so we can use it as a parameter to a template; `if_c` is a fairly simple type selection template that works by specializing for one value of the condition (in this case 'false'):

 ```c++
 template <class T1, class T2, bool c>